Skip to main content

 • Metaphorical paraphrasing involves making an analogy or metaphor to summarize the patient’s core message.

 • Intentionally directive paraphrasing is solution-focused and attempts to lead the patient toward more positive interpretations of reality.
-It involves selecting positive parts of the patient’s statement and can also include adding to or “twisting” what has been said.

 • Summarization is an informal summary of what the patient has said.
 It should be interactive, encouraging, and supportive, and include positives or strengths that may help the patient cope.

-Directive listening skills include:
+Directive listening skills:

 • Validating feelings involves acknowledgement and approval of the patient’s emotional state.
 It can help patients accept their feelings as normal or natural and can enhance rapport.